 You might not need to make a Freedom of Information (FOI) request to get the information you need, as we publish information in the following sources:

-- Planning Online – provides detailed information concerning all planning applications, appeals, open enforcement cases currently being investigated.
+- View our Planning Online service – provides detailed information concerning all planning applications, appeals, open enforcement cases currently being investigated.
 From March 2010 planning applications with a reference containing 'TWC' display the complete planning application file.
 To enquire about applications prior to this date please email email@example.com

-- Publications Scheme - we routinely make available different types of information on our website.
+- View the Council's Publications Scheme - we routinely make available different types of information on our website

-- Open Data - we openly publish our expenditure information; including councillor allowances and senior management salaries.
+- View the Council's Open Data - we openly publish our expenditure information; including councillor allowances and senior management salaries.

 Making an FOI request